The 1140 Venues: Berk Hall and Colvin Hall

 Beginning in the early 1980s, the 1140 Boylston Street concert venues were the first on-campus venues where students could perform.
 Housed in the original Berklee building, the venues underwent a major renovation in the mid-'90s and another minor update in the mid-2000s.

-Alissia Benveniste performs her original song, "Let it Out," live at Berk Recital Hall:
+Watch Berklee student Alissia Benveniste and classmates perform live at Berk Recital Hall: